ktomk/pipelines/doc/PIPELINES-CACHES.md

 cache (or all caches of a project or even all projects).

+Use the `mv` command to (re)-move the cache by moving the file to a different location in the local file-system.

 ### Populate Caches

 It is possible to pre-populate caches by importing